 From stories about her grandmother and her seven-year-old son, to comparisons of a blender and a blowdryer (if you can work one, you can work the other!), Jessica’s amusing anecdotes put the nervous cook at ease.
 Elegantly designed and richly illustrated with gorgeous photographs and Microsoft tags linking to videos of Jessica cooking in her own home, The Can’t Cook Book is perfect for anyone who wants to wean themselves off take-out meals and processed snacks and become empowered in the kitchen.

-Jessica Seinfeld is the author of three New York Times bestselling cookbooks: Deceptively Delicious, Double Delicious, and The Can’t Cook Book, as well as the acclaimed cookbook Food Swings.
-Jessica is also the President and Founder of the Good+ Foundation, a leading national nonprofit that works to dismantle multi-generational poverty by pairing tangible goods with innovative services for low-income fathers, mothers, and caregivers, creating an upward trajectory for the whole family.
-She lives in Manhattan with her husband, comedian Jerry Seinfeld, their three children, two dachshunds, and two cats.
+Jessica Seinfeld is the author of four previous cookbooks—all New York Times bestsellers—that have sold more than 1.4 million copies to date.
+She is founder and chair of the board of Good+Foundation, a leading national nonprofit that works to dismantle multi-generational poverty by pairing tangible goods with innovative services for low-income parents and caregivers, creating an upward trajectory for the whole family.
+She lives in Manhattan with her husband, comedian Jerry Seinfeld, and their three children.

 "Offers step-by-step how-to's (often supplemented with online videos), clear instructions, and constant encouragement...this nonjudgmental beginners' cookbook is a great choice for teens, college students, and young professionals and families.
 Highly recommended."